mathewChristian/Veribit/exchange/README.md

 - NUMA-aware and CPU layout custom configuration

 ### Contributing
-Exchange-core is an open-source project and contributions are welcome!
+This exchange is an open-source project and contributions are welcome!

 [license]:LICENSE.txt
 [license img]:https://img.shields.io/badge/License-BSV-blue.svg